 5. Improved Health

-Improved physical and mental health for many who move to the rural areas can be had.
+Improved physical and mental health for many who move to rural areas can be had.
 The rustic life comes with certain lifestyle differences that can have a positive impact on your health.
 For instance, the air quality is generally better, and there’s less pollution.

 There is also abundant access to outdoor activities such as walking, cycling, and horse riding, which is fantastic for physical fitness.